Section 504 of the Rehabilitation Act

 Once a district has determined that a student is disabled under Section 504, the district must provide whatever services it decides the student needs to participate in and benefit from the districts education program.
 As a general rule, a district is under no obligation to provide a service that a students parent or guardian or doctor requests unless, in the district's determination, the student needs the service.

-For more information on Section 504 and Special Education, visit the Office of Civil Rights.
+For more information on Section 504 and Special Education, contact your school nurse, counselor or administration.